matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 and respond to threats.
 It provides visibility into and control over cloud resources, allowing you to scan for sensitive data, detect common web vulnerabilities, and review access rights.

-6) Explain the concept of VPC Service Controls in GCP.
+6) Explain the concept of VPC Service Controls in GCP?
 Answer: VPC Service Controls enhance the security perimeter around API-based services in GCP, helping to mitigate data exfiltration risks.
 It allows administrators to define perimeters around resources, control data movement across the perimeter, and provide access to services from managed environments.